yenchiah/data-science-book-uva/syllabus.md

 The questions in mid-term and final exams can be similar to those in the assignments.
 Doing the assignments also helps you greatly in preparing for the exams.

+## Late Policy of Submissions

+We are very strict on late submissions and how you submit your work.
+This policy applies to all students in the course, including those who retake the course.
+You must submit your work to Canvas.

+{: .warning }
+> We do not accept submissions via email.

+Please carefully consider your submission time and do not wait until the last moment to do so.
+Late submissions within 24 hours receive no penalty.

+{: .warning }
+> Submissions that are more than 24 hours late will receive a fail grade.

+For special requests (e.g., deadline extensions) due to personal circumstances that impact your learning, please check the “Support for Students Wellness” section.

 ## Exams

 {: .important }